gurkanucar/mock-http-server/README.md

 ```

-### Response input format for REST:
+### Response format:

-- This response will show when you send a request.
-All REST responses must created by this format :
+- This response will return when you send a request:

 | Parameter       | Type     | Description                             |
 | :-------------- | :------- | :-------------------------------------- |